Dane Murphy

-Dane Murphy (born March 15, 1986) is a retired American soccer player.
+Dane Murphy (born March 15, 1986) is an American retired soccer player.

 Murphy played for D.C.
 United in Major League Soccer before joining German 2.
 Bundesliga team VfL Osnabrück.
 In 2012, he joined New York Cosmos in the North American Soccer League.
 After retirement in 2015, Murphy went into scouting for the Cosmos and then Real Salt Lake before being promoted to technical director.
-He returned to European football in 2019 as CEO of Barnsley F.C., before taking the same role at Nottingham Forest F.C..
+He returned to European football in 2019 as CEO of Barnsley F.C., before taking the same role at Nottingham Forest F.C.

 Playing career

 High School

 Murphy spent his high school career playing midfield for Choate Rosemary Hall.
 He received numerous awards during his career including being named First-Team All-State, All-Region and All-Founders League, being selected as a Parade All-American and being placed on Soccer America's "Players to Watch" list.

 Murphy was also a member of the United States Under-20 National Pool and the United States Under-18 National Team.
-He played on the Founders League and New England championship squads and was a member of the Regional Team from 1999–2004.
+He played on the Founders League and New England championship squads and was a member of the Regional Team from 1999 to 2004.

 Collegiate

 Murphy selected the University of Virginia after looks from other top universities such as Wake Forest University, University of North Carolina and University of Notre Dame.

-He made his collegiate debut on September 3, 2004 against Marshall University in the Virginia Soccer Classic.
+He made his collegiate debut on September 3, 2004, against Marshall University in the Virginia Soccer Classic.
 He played six more games during the 2004 season.

 During the 2005 season, Murphy started 13 of the 14 games he appeared in, and scored two goals and had one assist during the 958 minutes he played.
 Both of his goals came in a victory over University of South Florida in the second round of the NCAA Tournament.